ibm-cloud-docs/monitoring/monitor/notifications.md

         * For an **Email** notification channel, add the list of recipients, separated by commas.

         * For a **Slack** notification channel, add the URL of the *Slack channel*.

-        * For **{{site.data.keyword.openwhisk_short}}** notification channel, specify the channel URL when you set up a IBM Cloud Function Channel.
-For more information, see [Configure IBM Cloud Function Channel](https://docs.sysdig.com/en/configure-ibm-cloud-functions-channel.html){: external}.

         * For a **Webhook** notification channel, add the *Webhook URL*. **Note:** When an alert is triggered, the notification is sent as a POST in JSON format to your webhook endpoint.
 For more information, see [Configuring a Webhook channel](https://docs.sysdig.com/en/configure-a-webhook-channel.html){: external}.
 For example, {{site.data.keyword.mon_full_notm}}can be integrated with ServiceNow using a custom webhook.
 To learn about configuring {{site.data.keyword.mon_full_notm}} with ServiceNow, see [Configure ServiceNow](https://docs.sysdig.com/en/configure-servicenow.html){: external}.